mackenziekbrooks/dci102-f18-humanities-data/schedule.md

 **Read for Tuesday:**

-* Take a look at the [Intro to Text Analysis workbook](http://walshbr.com/textanalysiscoursebook/) by Profs.
+* [Intro to Text Analysis workbook](http://walshbr.com/textanalysiscoursebook/) by Profs.
 Brandon Walsh and Sarah Horowitz
+  * read the Intro, Issues in Text Analysis, and Close Reading.
 * [Getting Started with Topic Modeling and MALLET](http://programminghistorian.org/lessons/topic-modeling-and-mallet) \(concentrate on the first couple sections\)

 ### Tuesday, 9/19/17